Click here to find out more about the Teach 4 the Heart podcast.

 This course of action not easy, but it is powerful and rewarding.
 Try it and see what God will do.

-And if you’d like more help figuring out how to truly connect with challenging kids and create a classroom environment where students are respectful, responsible, and engaged, consider joining us in Beyond Classroom Management.
+And if you’d like more help figuring out how to truly connect with challenging kids and create a classroom environment where students are respectful, responsible, and engaged, consider joining us in Classroom Management 101.

 See you there!